 Check your credit record is in order.
 Contact the relevant credit reference agencies to correct any mistakes

-Apply online.
-Review your application for errors before you submit it
+Apply online rather than in person.
+Review your application for errors before you submit it and make sure you provide all the information required.

 It can be faster to apply for a credit card with your current account bank, for example.
 This is because they can verify your identity more quickly.

 This may not be the case if you are applying for a balance transfer card.
-Not all credit card providers will let you apply for a new balance transfer card if you already have a credit card with them.
+Typically, credit card providers don’t allow you to apply for a new balance transfer card if you already have a credit card with them.

 Discover more ways to improve your chances of getting a card.

-It might take longer if you apply in a branch or by post with a paper application.
+An application might take longer if you apply in a branch or by post with a paper application, compared to an online application.

-Credit card providers can take 5 to 10 days to decide if they'll accept your application.
+Credit card providers can take five to 10 days to decide if they'll accept your application.

-But most providers now offer instant approval, when you apply online.
+But most providers now offer instant approval, especially when you apply online.

 Take a closer look at your credit record